Skip to main content

 You may be eligible for support!

-• Receiving TANF (Temporary Assistance for Needy Families)
+• You receive TANF (Temporary Assistance for Needy Families)

-• Exhausted unemployment benefits within the past 48 months
+• You exhausted unemployment benefits within the past 48 months

-• A military veteran discharged within the past 48 months or have an upcoming separation date
+• You are a military veteran discharged within the past 48 months, or you have an upcoming separation date

-• Laid off due to the COVID-19 crisis and received unemployment benefits
+• You were laid off due to COVID-19 and received unemployment benefits

-If you are a current Clark College student and meet any of the qualifications listed above, please complete the WES Application:
+If you are a current Clark College student and meet one or more of these qualifications, please complete the WES Application:

 Workforce Education Services (WES) Application